microsoft/fast/specs/flyout/flyout.md

 - To display an action related to a page item.

 ### Features
-**Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popover target element.
+**Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Flyout target element.
 This way it can be dynamic and adapt to the available space.

-**Soft Dismiss (aka Light Dismiss):** - A way to quickly close the Popover by clicking outside it, or pressing the `esc` key.
-An event would be emitted anytime the Popover is dismissed.
-The Popover would always be soft-dismissable.
-Detecting the users next click of a different element can trigger this when clicking outside the Popover.
+**Soft Dismiss (aka Light Dismiss):** - A way to quickly close the Flyout by clicking outside it, or pressing the `esc` key.
+An event would be emitted anytime the Flyout is dismissed.
+The Flyout would always be soft-dismissable.
+Detecting the users next click of a different element can trigger this when clicking outside the Flyout.

-**Focus Management:** - Should follow the same process for focus management as a Dialog, primarily as the Popover's role will be 'dialog'.
+**Focus Management:** - Should follow the same process for focus management as a Dialog, primarily as the Flyout's role will be 'dialog'.

 This includes:
-- Trap focus - optional, defaults to enabled - Focus is contained within the popover while it is visible.
+- Trap focus - optional, defaults to enabled - Focus is contained within the Flyout while it is visible.
 - First element focus - Focusing on the first focusable element when trap focus is enabled, but not overriding an element that is set to be focused by the author.
-- Returning focus to the target - optional, defaults to enabled, after popover is closed the focus would return to the target element.
+- Returning focus to the target - optional, defaults to enabled, after Flyout is closed the focus would return to the target element.

 ### Prior Art/Examples